 Source Person (SP):

-• HIV Ab (rapid HIV Ab testing preferred if accessible)*
+• HIV Ag/Ab or HIV Ab (rapid HIV testing preferred if accessible)*

 • HCV Ab

-*Is the rapid HIV test accurate enough to decide on whether to give PEP?
+*Is a rapid HIV test accurate enough to decide on whether to give PEP?

-Yes, the rapid HIV test is extremely sensitive and specific and can be used to determine whether to offer PEP.
-A positive rapid HIV test should be considered a true positive for the purposes of PEP decision-making.
+Yes, rapid HIV tests are generally very sensitive and specific, and can be used to determine whether to offer PEP.
+A positive rapid HIV test should be preliminarily considered a true positive for the purposes of PEP decision-making.
 A negative rapid test should be considered a true negative.
-Investigation of whether a source might be in the “window period” is unnecessary for determining whether HIV PEP is indicated unless acute retroviral syndrome is clinically suspected.
+Investigation of whether a source might be in the “window period” is unnecessary for determining whether HIV PEP is indicated unless acute HIV (acute retroviral syndrome) is clinically suspected.